-Penuriousness - Undue protection of wealth or security.
-Selfish insistence on vested interested or on claimed rights.
-Refusal to support or help those who have claim on us.
-Sponging on others.
-Stinginess.
-Failure to give reasonable proportion of our income to those in need, or of our time and energy to good works.
-Failure to pay pledges promised to charities, when able to do so.

-Gluttony - is the overindulgence of natural appetites for food or drink, and by extension the inordinate quest for pleasure or comfort.

-Intemperance - Overindulgence in foods, drink, smoking, or other physical pleasures.
-Fussiness or demanding excessively high standards.
+Penuriousness □ Undue protection of wealth or security. □ Selfish insistence on vested interested or on claimed rights. □ Refusal to support or help those who have claim on us. □ Sponging on others. □ Stinginess. □ Failure to give due proportion of our income to Church and charity, or of our time and energy to good works. □ Failure to pay pledges promised to the Church or charities, when able to do so. □ GLUTTONY is the overindulgence of natural appetites for food or drink, and by extension the inordinate quest for pleasure or comfort.
+Intemperance Overindulgence in foods, drink, smoking, or other physical pleasures.
+Fastidiousness, fussiness, demanding excessively high standards, or dilettantism.
 Condemnation of some material things or pleasures as evil in themselves, attempting to prohibit their use rather than their abuse.

-Lack of Discipline - Negligence or failure to use needed means of self-discipline.
+Lack of Discipline Negligence in keeping the days of fasting or abstinence, or failure to use other needed means of self-discipline.
 Neglect of bodily health - not getting sufficient rest, recreation, exercise, or wholesome nourishment.
 Failure to use or to cooperate with available medical care when ill.
-Use of sickness as a means of escape from responsibilities.

-Lust - is the misuse of sex for personal gratification, lowering it in value from the holy purpose for which God has given it to us.
-Unchastity - Violation of the marriage agreement.
+Use of sickness as a means of escape from responsibilities. □ LUST is the misuse of sex for personal gratification, debasing it from he holy purpose for which God has given it to us.
+Unchastity Violation of the Church's marriage laws.
 Lack of consideration for one's partner in the use of the marital relationship.
-Refusal to fulfill the purpose of Holy Matrimony in the bringing forth and giving adequate care to children, or to take our full share in the responsibilities or work involved.
+Refusal to fulfil the purpose of Holy Matrimony in the bringing forth and giving adequate care to children, or to take our full share in the responsibilities or work involved.
 Unfaithfulness to one's spouse.
 Sexual indulgence outside of matrimony, in thought or act, alone or with others.

-Immodesty - Stimulation of sexual desire in others by word, dress or actions; or in oneself by reading, pictures, or fantasies.
+Immodesty Stimulation of sexual desire in others by word, dress or actions; or in oneself by reading, pictures, or fantasies.
 Collecting or recounting dirty stories.

-Prudery - Fear of sex or condemnation of it as evil in itself.
+Prudery Fear of sex or condemnation of it as evil in itself.
 Refusal to seek adequate sexual instruction or the attempting to prevent others from obtaining it.

 Stimulation of excessive and harmful curiosity by undue secrecy.
 Repression of sex.

-Cruelty - Deliberate infliction of pain, mental or physical.
-Tormenting of animals.

-Sloth - is the refusal to respond to our opportunities for growth, service or sacrifice.

-Laziness - Procrastinate in performing spiritual, mental or physical duties, or neglect of family, business or social obligations or courtesies.
-Putting off disliked tasks.
+Cruelty Deliberate infliction of pain, mental or physical.
+Tormenting of animals. □ SLOTH is the refusal to respond to our opportunities for growth, service or sacrifice.
+Laziness Indolence in performing spiritual, mental or physical duties, or neglect of family, business or social obligations or courtesies.
+Procrastination of disliked tasked.
 Busyness or triviality to avoid more important commitments.
 Devotion of excessive time to rest, recreation, amusement, television, light reading or the like.
 Waste of employer's time, or shoddy or inadequate work.

-Indifference - Unconcern over injustice to others, especially that caused by currently accepted social standards; or unmindfulness of the suffering of the world.
-Failure to become adequately informed on both sides of contemporary issues or on the Godly principles involved.
+Indifference Unconcern over injustice to others, especially that caused by currently accepted social standards; or unmindfulness of the suffering of the world.
+Failure to become adequately informed on both sides of contemporary issues or on the Christian principles involved.
 Neglect of duties to state or community.
 Failure to provide adequately for, or to treat justly those in our employ.
-Ignoring of needy, lonely or unpopular persons in our own family or those around us; or unwillingness to minister to them.
-Insufficient attention to the spiritual and other needs of our family.
-Failure to fulfill our obligation as children of God to take a full and informed part in the effort to make this world a better place.
+Ignoring of needy, lonely or unpopular persons in our own or the parish family, or in the neighborhood; or unwillingness to minister to them.
+Insufficient attention to the religious and other needs of our family.
+Failure to fulfil our obligation of Christian missionary witness, or to take a full and informed part in the effort to make the Church's unity and holiness a manifest reality on earth.